-The Mobile Skills Unit is a multiprofessional, multi agency resource designed to be used for training and updating skills of all healthcare professionals whether working in the primary or secondary care sector.
+The Mobile Skills Unit is a multiprofessional, multi-agency resource designed to be used for training and updating skills for all healthcare professionals, whether working in the primary or secondary care sector.

-The MSU can also be used for training the public in resuscitation and other health promotion skills.
-It is equipped to enable delivery of technical and non technical skills, according to local needs.
+The MSU can also be used for training other agencies associated with health care (ie fire and rescue, coastguard, charities) as well as school pupils and members of the public in resuscitation and other health promotion skills.
+It is equipped to enable delivery of technical and non-technical skills, according to local needs.
 Here is an example of a training programme for a two-week visit.

 Skills that can be taught on the unit

-A variety of skills can be taught onboard, depending on the needs of the staff in the local area.
-These range from airway management, suturing, venepuncture to ILS, chest trauma and multi-agency emergency scenarios.
-A scenario template can be downloaded here.
+A variety of sessions can be taught onboard, depending on the needs of the staff in the local area, which can be delivered by a mix of local and national trainers.
+These range from airway management, suturing and venepuncture to immediate life support, chest trauma and multi-agency emergency scenarios.
+Scenario templates can be downloaded from the Simulation Toolbox here.

 Online Resources